Flowlog CLI and REPL (flowlog.c)

 Output format

-Flowlog prints output in a stable, test-friendly format:
+Flowlog prints output in a stable, test-friendly format (SECTION 17):

 Environment variables